JzJad/PiTek-2.0/README.md

 # Pitek-2.0
 Pitek 2.0 Related Files
 This Repository is mainly for posting any issues that you encounter on any of the official Pitek 2.0 releated files.
-This includes the official Pitek 2.0 server, the provided server download, or the client download from Technic
+This includes the official Pitek 2.0 server, the provided server download, or the client download from our servers, or the <a href="http://beta.cursevoice.com/">Curse Voice Client.</a>

 <center>
 <b>Table of contents</b>
 </center>

-|=|<a href="https://github.com/JzJad/PiTek-2.0/blob/master/modlist.html">Mod List</a>
+#|=| <a href="https://github.com/JzJad/PiTek-2.0/blob/master/modlist.html">Mod List</a>